liferay/liferay-docs/develop/tutorials/articles/friendly-urls.markdown

             service = FriendlyURLMapper.class
         )

-After that, implement the `FriendlyURLMapper`.
-For your convenience, `DefaultFriendlyURLMapper` provides a default implementation of the `FriendlyURLMapper` service.
+After that, implement the `FriendlyURLMapper` service.
+For your convenience, `DefaultFriendlyURLMapper` provides a default implementation.
 If you extend `DefaultFriendlyURLMapper` you only need to override one method, `getMapping()`.
 In this method you just need to return a String that defines the first part of your Friendly URLs.
 It's smart to name it after your application.
-Here's what it looks like for Liferay's Blogs
+Here's what it looks like for Liferay's Blogs application:
-application:

     public class BlogsFriendlyURLMapper extends DefaultFriendlyURLMapper {